 Courses must be taken at a degree granting accredited college or university recognized by the Department of Education and one of six regional accrediting agencies.
 (A)

 Distance Learning Courses/Programs

-The distance learning option is open to only those in degree programs.
+The distance learning option is open only to those in degree programs.

 No money is exchanged for Brown courses.
 A charge will be posted by the Registrar’s Office once an employee has registered for a course.
 A credit will then be posted from the EEP account to the employee's student account.

-- The University will reimburse tuition costs for approved (non-Brown courses at course completion.
+- The University will reimburse tuition costs for approved non-Brown courses at course completion.

 - Reimbursement is for cost of tuition only.
 Payment is not provided for books, registration fees or other charges.

 - Employees must receive a grade of C or better, satisfactory or pass, and/or certificate of completion.

 - Employees will be notified through an email once checks are ready to be picked up.